+ENG 345 Upper- intermediate level Faculty of B B2

+English for Specific Purposes Medicine

+course which caters to the

+needs of third year students of

+Başkent University Faculty of

+Medicine.
+The course focuses

+on all four skills of language:

+listening, speaking, reading

+and writing.
+Lexical studies

+and grammar are also dealt

+with both for recognition and

+production purposes.

+Language and skills are not

+only improved but also

+practiced in an integrated

+manner.
+Writing particularly

+emphasizes academic essay

+and medical report production.
+20

+SENG English for Specific and Faculty of B B2

+203/204 Academic Purposes course at Science and

+B1+ level, whose pre-requisite course is ENGE 104.
+The

+course is designed to improve Sociology

+course is designed to improve Sociology four main skills and academic Department

+and discipline-related

+language in an integrated

+manner.
+SENG 204 is an

+English for Specific and

+Academic Purposes course at

+B1+ level, whose pre-requisite

+course is SENG 203.
+The

+course is designed to improve

+four main skills and academic

+and discipline-related

-OSES ENG 345 Upper- intermediate level English for Specific Purposes course which caters to the needs of third year students of Başkent University Faculty of Medicine.
-The course focuses on all four skills of language: listening, speaking, reading and writing.
-Lexical studies and grammar are also dealt with both for recognition and production purposes.
-Language and skills are not only improved but also practiced in an integrated manner.
-Writing particularly emphasizes academic essay and medical report production.
-Faculty of Medicine B2 JSH FOR SPECIFIC AND ACADEMIC PURPOSES SENG 203/204 English for Specific and Academic Purposes course at B1+ level, whose pre-requisite course is ENGE 104.
+language in an integrated

+emphasizes academic essay and medical report production.
+SENG 203/204 English for Specific and B1+ level, whose pre-requisite course is ENGE 104.
 The course is designed to improve four main skills and academic and discipline-related language in an integrated manner.
 SENG 204 is an English for Specific and Academic Purposes course at B1+ level, whose pre-requisite course is SENG 203.
 The course is designed to improve four main skills and academic and discipline-related language in an integrated manner.
-Faculty of Science and Letters Sociology Department B2 ENGLIS BENG 203/ 204 English for Specific and Academic Purposes course at B1+ level, whose pre-requisite course is ENGE 104.
-The course is designed to improve four main skills and academic and discipline-related language in an integrated manner.
-BENG 204 is English for Specific and Academic Purposes course at B1+ level, whose pre-requisite course is BENG 203.
-The course is designed to improve four main skills and academic and discipline-related language in an integrated manner.
-Faculty of Science and Letters Molecular Biology Department B2
+BENG 203/204 BENG 203/204 English for Specific and Academic and discipline-related language in an integrated manner.
+BENG 203/204 Academic Purposes course at B1+ level, whose pre-requisite course is designed to improve four main skills and academic and discipline-related language in an integrated manner.
+Faculty of Science and Letters Faculty of Science and Letters

+BENG English for Specific and Faculty of Science B B2

+B1+ level, whose pre-requisite

+course is ENGE 104.
+The Molecular Biology

+course is designed to improve Department

+four main skills and academic

+and discipline-related

+language in an integrated manner.
+BENG 204 is

+English for Specific and

+Academic Purposes course at

+B1+ level, whose pre-requisite

+course is BENG 203.
+The

+course is designed to improve

+four main skills and academic

+and discipline-related

+l.

+language in an integrated